 And it was good for her.
 Learning to control her emotions is one of her personal challenges.
-One unnecessary gift gave her a chance to deal with disappointment on a tiny level and successfully overcome it, gain perspective, and learn to be grateful, not entitled.
+Not receiving one unnecessary gift gave her a chance to deal with disappointment on a tiny level and successfully overcome it, gain perspective, and learn to be grateful, not entitled.

 While chasing the ethereal ‘perfect’ Christmas for each of my children, I forgot to consider the expectations and lessons I was teaching them.
 Getting everything you desire for Christmas isn’t reality.
 It’s commercialism.

-Focusing on what really matters (Christ, family, friends, togetherness) is the lesson I really want to teach.
+Focusing on what really matters (the coming of Christ and family, friends, togetherness, giving) is the lesson I really want to teach.

 As I watched her process her emotions, she looked up and said, “It doesn’t matter.
 Jesus is the best gift of Christmas anyway.”